 Eligible patients had histologically confirmed breast cancer, imaging findings of bone metastases, and no contraindications to PET imaging.
-The institutional review board approved this study, and all patients signed a written informed consent form and agreed to undergo 4 PET scans (2 18F-FDG PET and 2 18F-NaF PET), as well as standard pretherapy and clinical follow-up to determine response to therapy.
-Baseline 18F-FDG PET and 18F-NaF PET scans (scan1) were completed before initiation of new systemic therapy.
-Follow-up 18F-FDG PET and 18F-NaF PET scans (scan2) were completed at the discretion of the treating physician.
-The date of the 18F-NaF PET scan1 was used to indicate the date of study entry.
-Full selection criteria are provided in Supplemental Table 1 (supplemental materials are available at http://jmm.snmjournals.org).
+The institutional review board (IRB) approved this study, and all patients signed a written informed consent and agreed to undergo four PET scans (two F-FDG PET and two F-NaF PET), as well as standard pre-therapy and clinical follow-up to determine response to therapy.
+Baseline F-FDG PET and F-NaF PET scans (scan1) were completed prior to initiation of new systemic therapy.
+Follow up F-FDG PET and F-NaF PET scans (scan2) were completed at the discretion of the treating physician.
+The date of the F-NaF PET scan1 was used to indicate the date of study entry.
+Full selection criteria are provided in Supplemental Table 1.